RasaHQ/rasa/docs/core/connectors.rst

 .. code-block:: bash

-  rasa run core -m models --port 5002 --credentials credentials.yml
+  rasa run -m models --port 5002 --credentials credentials.yml

 you need to supply a ``credentials.yml`` with the following content: